ESRC Conference 2014

 underpinnings, arguably dependent more on assumptions rather than science.

-The 2014 ESRC Conference on Diversity in Macroeconomics aims to follow up
+The 2014 ESRC Conference on Diversity in Macroeconomics aimed to follow up

 on the conclusions reached at the 2012 ESRC Oxford Symposium that 'action is